kliyer-ai/CFM2/README.md

 1. make sure to use python version 2.7
 1. run main.py, e.g. 'python main.py'

-## Things you could consider chaning for your experiments:
+## Things you could consider changing for your experiments:
 ### main.py
 * n_vertices: determines the amount of nodes in the network.
 * n: how many runs should be performed at once.